IBM/kafka-quickstart-workshop/part2/README.md

     --partitions **Partition count:** Partitions are the units of scalability.
 Having multiple partitions allows you to distribute a topic across several brokers.
 Kafka only guarantees ordering within a partition.
     --replication-factor **Replication factor:** This specifies how many copies of the data are kept in the cluster.
 This value should not exceed the number of Kafka servers in the cluster.
 Let's set that to `3` for now.
     - **Configurations:** [Some configurations](https://kafka.apache.org/documentation/#topicconfigs) can be applied per topic.
 If not specified, the broker defaults are used.
+    - bootstrap.servers is a comma-separated list of host and port pairs that are the addresses of the Kafka brokers in a "bootstrap" Kafka cluster that a Kafka client connects to initially to bootstrap itself.

 Let's create our first topic.
 In a terminal, run the following command:

 ```sh